Graph immersions with parallel cubic form: Other classes of graph immersions

 The graph immersion is an improper affine hypersphere if and only if $\det\gamma = \pm1$ and the operator $L_x$ is nilpotent for every $x \in A$. }

 \begin{proof} The condition $\nabla C = 0$ is equivalent to $F$ being a cubic polynomial.
-By \eqref{correspondence} the metrised algebra $(A,\gamma)$ is in one-to-one correspondence with the pair of tensors $(F''(y),F'''(y))$, which implies the first two assertions of the theorem.
+By \eqref{correspondence} the metrised algebra $(A,\gamma)$ is in one-to-one correspondence with the pair of tensors $(F''(y),F'''(y))$, which implies the first three assertions of the theorem.

 At the point $x \in A$ we have $F_{,\alpha\beta}u^{\alpha}v^{\beta} = \gamma(u,v) - 2\gamma(u,x \bullet v)$, and the matrix of the Hessian $F''$ is given by the matrix product $\gamma(I - 2L_x)$.
 Therefore we have $\det F'' = \det\gamma \cdot \det(I-2L_x)$.
 By Lemma \ref{IAHS} $f$ then defines an improper affine hypersphere if and only if $\det\gamma = \pm1$ and $\det(I-2L_x) \equiv 1$.